tempestt-neal/home/_pages/datasets.md

 ---

 ## 📥 Requesting Access or Citing
-Researchers may contact **Dr. Tempestt Neal** for dataset access or collaboration inquiries.
+You may contact **Dr. Tempestt Neal** for dataset access, as necessary, or collaboration inquiries.
-When using CIBeR datasets, please include appropriate citations (provided upon request).
+When using CIBeR datasets, please include the appropriate citations.

----

 ---